akasarto/d-term/README.md

 # About
-**dTerm** is a general purpose management terminal.
+**dTerm** is a general purpose tool for developers.
 It's primary intent is to allow multiple console instances to be visible under a single window, but it is rapidly turning into something bigger.

 ![Overview](/media/dTerm.png?raw=true "Overview")